 Unbeknownst to us, we saved the best for last – Bosnian ćevapi in somun.
 These were essentially spicy meatballs in a soft fluffy pita bread.
 Gorgeous!

 After lunch, we strolled off some of the calories we consumed, by walking through town.
 Unfortunately, the main tourist attractions were still closed for the season, but we enjoyed our wander nonetheless.

 Then it was back to the car to head back to Croatia.
 Zoran had one last foodie stop in store for us, if we could make it back by sundown.
 We were on our way to Ston.

 The village of Ston is famous for two things – huge and impressive city walls that look like a miniature Great Wall of China and oysters.
 I’m sure you can guess which we were after.

-On our way to Bosnia from Dubrovnik, Zoran had pointed out the oyster farms of Mali Ston (or little Ston).
+On our way to Bosnia-Herzegovina from Dubrovnik, Zoran had pointed out the oyster farms of Mali Ston (or little Ston).
 Even though our bellies were still full from our Bosnian feast, we knew we had to make room for Ston’s famous oysters.